collier-jo/CV/README.md

 Having done 2 years working in front line IT support, I have been able to distill complex tasks into elegant solutions with a clear plan of attack, targeted resolve 80% of Service Requests/ Incidences on first contact.

-Within this role, I learnt to break down the bigger issue into smaller bite sized problems to find the most likely hypothesis for issues I was facing, systematically working through the simplest answer to the higher level problems, often finding the simplest answer is correct.
+Within this role, I learnt to break down the bigger issue into smaller bite sized problems, through targeted questioning to find the most likely hypothesis for issues I was facing, systematically working through the simplest answer to the higher level problems, often finding the simplest answer is correct.
 I would always document my findings, outcomes and solutions making to ensure I can reuse this work when a similar problem arose.

 These skills have been enhanced and honed to Coding during the 16 Week Makers Bootcamp.
 By following a strict debugging process (as documented in my blog [here]() ), I have found my systematic and analytical approach to yield efficient solutions.